Pumpapa/minimalmagic/content/TRS/TermRewriting.md

 However, it is generally undecidable if a TRS is terminating and/or confluent and significant research exists to determine if term rewriting systems have these desirable properties, or under which (syntactical) restriction the properties can be proved.

-A more operational view is that confluence and termination are similar to [non-determinism](https://en.wikipedia.org/wiki/Nondeterministic_algorithm) and [infinite loops](https://en.wikipedia.org/wiki/Infinite_loop) in software: undesirable circumstances where it is up to the programmer to prevent them.
+A more operational view is that confluence and termination are similar to [non-determinism](https://en.wikipedia.org/wiki/Nondeterministic_algorithm) and [infinite loops](https://en.wikipedia.org/wiki/Infinite_loop) in software: undesirable circumstances where it is up to the programmer to avoid them.

 Strategies are important because they are strongly related to these important properties of confluence and termination: A term rewriting system which is not confluent and/or terminating, may be confluent and/or terminating when limited to a specific strategy.